Esri/arcgis-maps-sdk-kotlin-samples/display-points-using-clustering-feature-reduction/README.md

 This sample uses a [web map](https://www.arcgis.com/home/item.html?id=8916d50c44c746c1aafae001552bad23) that displays the Esri [Global Power Plants](https://www.arcgis.com/home/item.html?id=eb54b44c65b846cca12914b87b315169) feature layer with feature reduction enabled.
 When enabled, the aggregate features symbology shows the color of the most common power plant type, and a size relative to the average plant capacity of the cluster.

+## Additional information

+This sample uses the GeoViewCompose Toolkit module to be able to implement a Composable MapView.

 ## Tags

-aggregate, bin, cluster, group, merge, normalize, reduce, summarize
+aggregate, bin, cluster, geoviewcompose, group, merge, normalize, reduce, summarize, toolkit